decentralized-identity/keri/docs/Q-and-A.md

 enable someone to proof the *veracity* of a statement only the *authenticity* of the statement. {TBW} \
 (_SamMSmith_)

-## You are arguing KERI affords greater security than a decentralized linear event system like Bitcoin?
-_...you would be fundamentally arguing that you can record a singular, immutable linear event history more securely than Bitcoin, and I see nothing in KERI that would indicate that._

-Read the answer to [this](#keri-is-basically-a-series-of-pay2publickeyhash-transactions) first.

-If you read Szabo's paper on threshold structures, you get security of the same type when ever you use a threshold structure, be it MFA, Multi-Sig, or Distributed consensus.
-They all are using a combination of multiple relatively weak attack surfaces that must be simulatenously compromised for a successful attack.
-So multiplying simulatneous weak surfaces = functional equivalent of a stronger attack surface.
-So when you look at KERI you see that the security is primarily due to cryptographic strength and the witnesses are not the primary source of security but merely secure one thing, that is the availability of the KEL for an identifier.
-Not the KEL itself.
-The KEL iteself is secured by signatures.\
-From a Validator perspective their security is due to duplicity detection.
-Successful attack against duplicity detection requires an eclipse attack.
-Ledgers such as bitcoin are also susceptible to eclipse attacks.
-So in an apples to apples (resistance to eclipse attack) a KERI watcher network of comparable reach (1000's of watchers) would have comparable resistance to an eclipse attack.

 # Q&A section Watchers

 ## How can we detect duplicity?
 Suppose controller has power over witnesses.